 Know where your septic tank is and do not build decks, patios, pools, etc. over the tank which will restrict access to the two lids for required maintenance.
-If you are unsure as to your septic tank location, please contact the Building Division at firstname.lastname@example.org or 905-476-4301 to see if a septic plan is on file for your property.
+If you are unsure as to your septic tank location, please contact the Building Division by email or phone (905-476-4301) to see if a septic plan is on file for your property.

-Do not delay regular maintenance of tank.
-Once a back-up occurs, solids or grease may be released and clog the leaching bed causing the need for expensive repairs.
+Do not delay regular tank maintenance.
+Once a back-up occurs, solids or grease may be released and clog the leaching bed, causing the need for expensive repairs.

 Septic tank additives are not required if non-sewage chemicals, disinfectants and grease are minimized.